helindustries/sublime-advanced-builder/README.md

             {
-                "name": "StyleCop rules",                        // Displayed in the output "type": "stylecop",                              // The type of build phase "configurations": ["Release", "Debug"]           // Include this phase for Debug and Release configurations "path": "${project_path}",                       // The path, that should be scanned for C# source files "settings": "${project_path}/Settings.StyleCop", // The path to the settings "stop_on_error": false,                          // Whether to stop building, if errors are found "skip_filters": ["AssemblyInfo.cs$"],            // Don't include these files
+                "name": "StyleCop rules",                        // Displayed in the output "type": "stylecop",                              // The type of build phase "configurations": ["Release", "Debug"],          // Include this phase for Debug and Release configurations "path": "${project_path}",                       // The path, that should be scanned for C# source files "settings": "${project_path}/Settings.StyleCop", // The path to the settings "stop_on_error": false,                          // Whether to stop building, if errors are found "skip_filters": ["AssemblyInfo.cs$"]             // Don't include these files
                 // ...
 For additional options, please see common/BuildPhase.py and build_phases/StyleCopPhase.py
             },
             {